NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 ## The Burnout You Don't See Coming

-Burnout doesn not just come from overwork.
+Burnout does not just come from overwork.
 It comes from _overresponsibility_.

 And programming, once internalized deeply enough, makes everything feel like your responsibility.
 The bloated website.
 The inefficient script.
 The clunky